You want smart political talk without the meltdowns?

 During the interview, Vance said there is a Christian concept that you love your family and your neighbor, and then you love your community, and then you love your fellow citizens, and then after that, prioritize the rest of the world.

-He's basically saying love everybody.
+He's basically saying, Love everybody.

 Why is that controversial?

-Anyway, the new Catholic Pope shared an op ed saying Vance was wrong.
+Anyway, the new Catholic Pope shared an op-ed saying Vance was wrong.

-Love God with all your heart, mind, body, and soul, and your neighbor is yourself.
+What is the Bible is very clear: love God with all your heart, mind, body, and soul, and your neighbor as yourself.

 Okay, I agree with all of that.